Particular/NServiceBus.Storage.MongoDB/README.md

 ### Prerequisites

-- This projects in this solution require compatible SDKs for the following targets:
+- Projects in this solution require compatible SDKs for the following targets:
    - .NET Framework 4.5.2
    - .NET Standard 2.0
 - The projects in this solution use the new .NET csproj project format which requires .NET Core 2 or greater, which is included in Visual Studio versions 2017 and greater.